 Where would you prefer the laundry room to be located and how large space will it need?
 Do you have any hobbies or special interests that might require additional space or rooms to enjoy them?
 Do you enjoy gardening?
 You then might want to include a mud room or utility room with a half-bath, for quick and easy cleanup

 11. Multi-Purpose Rooms:

-A future homebuyer may not want an exercise room but might want to use the room as a family room or an office.
-If you want a home library then consider making the bookshelves removable so that a future homebuyer could easily convert the library into a bedroom.
+A future homebuyer may not want an exercise room but might wish to use the room as a family room or an office.
+If you want a home library, then consider making the bookshelves removable so that a future homebuyer could easily convert the library into a bedroom.

 Will the floor plan of your new home plan accommodate your existing or new furniture arrangements and furniture styles?
 When planning room sizes carefully consider the seating areas and how furniture placement will affect the overall feel of the room.